ComposableFi/composable/.github/ISSUE_TEMPLATE/cli-issue.md

 9. `ps -A x u`
 10. Exact command used to run.
 11. Tool version.
-12. Full output of command of run.
+13. Full output of command of run.
-13. `Output files` of run.
+14. `Output files` of run.
-14. Human description of expected and observed behaviour
+15. Human description of expected and observed behaviour

+## Logs

+Run tool with logs enabled, for example like it is documented for Nix.

 ##  Output files